Harika-SVL/Ansible/notes.md

 ![Alt text](shots/24.PNG)
 ![Alt text](shots/25.PNG)

-* Adding inventory - Create a file named hosts ( 'vi hosts') with entry (private IPaddress of the node)
+* Adding inventory ('mkdir inventory') - Create a file named hosts ( 'vi inventory/hosts') with entry (public-IP of the node) (private-IP works when machines in same network)
-* Check connectivity by executing 'ansible -m ping -i hosts all'
+* Check connectivity by executing 'ansible -m ping -i inventory/hosts all'

 ![Alt text](shots/26.PNG)

 ## Communication types

-* Ansible can communicate with nodes by using two approaches
+* Ansible can communicate with nodes by using two approaches :

 1. adhoc commands : (build command for desired state)

 * command uses the /usr/bin/ansible command-line tool to automate a single task on one or more managed nodes.